ccapeng/graph/README.md

-# Namespace
+# Graph

-In programming software, namespace is a generic term of grouping.
-Let's take a look what is namespace in all aspects.
+Let's take a quick look what is the term of "graph" in the computer programming.

-- xml
+The term "graph" is more related how to take the path from point to point.
+Let's see if we can visualize some technologies in here :

-- html
+- GraphQL

-- kubernets
+- Flink Graph API

-- python
+- cytoscape.js

+More to come...